cchudsc/Getting-and-Cleaning-Data-Course-Project/README.md

 activity = read.table(activityDataFile,header=FALSE, col.names=c("activity_id"))
 activity$id <- 1:nrow(activity)
 ```
   * Merge activity data with activity_labels.txt loaded in step 2 to map activity name to the activity dataset.
-After activity name merged, the order of the data is changed.
-So the script need to arrange activity data in ascending order of the id added in order to resume original record ordering
+After the merge, the order of the data is changed.
+So the script need to arrange activity data in ascending order of the id in order to resume original record ordering
 ```
 activity = merge(activity, activityLabels, by.x="activity_id",by.y="activity_id", all=TRUE)
 activity = activity[order(activity$id),]